Hans G. Adler: Collection and museum

 After World War II, Hans Adler began expanding the small library inherited from his father.
 Amongst others, his additions included classical music dictionaries, encyclopedias, manuscripts, complete composer compendiums, in many different languages.
 The library also included volumes of music scores.
 Moreover, he acquired early keyboard instruments – a clavicytherium, clavichords, a glass harmonica, an octave spinet, harpsichords, a fortepiano and two modern Steinway grand pianos.
-The collection eventually comprised 19 instruments, and provided an demonstration of the development of the piano.
+The collection eventually comprised 19 instruments, and provided a demonstration of the development of the piano.
 Along with the keyboard instruments, was a viola d'amore.